CSE237SP2022/project-hofstra_shangold_wang/README.md

 project-hofstra_shangold_wang created by GitHub Classroom
 ## Note: this was formerly the Note Creator Project
 # READ ME FOR HOW TO PLAY
 After you call the script, the game will ask you for your and your opponent's names (you will alternate turns with your opponent).
 NOTE: If you wish to player a computer, type in "computer" for the name of player 2.
 Each of you will start with 7 cards in your deck.
 When prompted you can ask for cards 1-13 (representing Ace-King in a deck of cards).
-If you find a card in an opponent's deck, you will take their card and get 1 point added to your score.
+If you find a card in an opponent's deck, you will take their card.
 If not, you will "go fish" in the main deck of cards, and automatically take one card.
-If you have a set of three cards, 5 points will be added to your score.
-Right now, we currently have the game set up so whoever gets 5 points first, wins (just to keep the game quick, for now).
+If you have a set of three cards, 1 point will be added to your score.
+Right now, we currently have the game set up so whoever gets 5 points first, wins.
+NOTE: To quit the game at any time, just type in 20 as a card input.

 # Overall info for Iteration 3 (was note creator app, now changed to go fish app)